Leveraging Feedback and Complaints for Service Improvement (managers and team leaders)

 Ageing Australia’s learning and professional development (L&PD) products are delivered subject to sufficient registrations, as stipulated by available tickets against each event, and tickets can be purchased directly from the what’s on page.

-Training session viability of each advertised session is assessed one week prior to the scheduled date of delivery, when a decision is made regarding continuation or cancellation.
+Training session viability of each advertised session is assessed prior to the scheduled date of delivery, when a decision is made regarding continuation or cancellation.
 When a training session is cancelled due to insufficient numbers or circumstances outside of the control of Ageing Australia, a full refund will be paid, directly to the customer who has made the initial purchase.

-A full refund is also available if a participant withdraws from a training session, five or more days prior to the session being delivered, on the condition, that the customer has contacted , to inform regarding their intention to withdraw.
+A full refund is also available if a participant withdraws from a training session, 14 or more days prior to the session being delivered, on the condition, that the customer has contacted , to inform regarding their intention to withdraw.
 No refunds or transfers will be considered without notification prior to the commencement of a training session.
 Late notifications will be considered on a case-by-case basis.

 An organisation may choose to substitute a participant of a previously paid session, by emailing , 24 hours prior to the commencement of the training session.
 Full details of the substituted participant must be provided.